GfellerLab/MetacellAnalysisToolkit/README.md

 We also provide a Docker file to build an environment with all the requirements to run MATK.
 You can build the docker environment using the following command line:

-    docker build -t matk:latest -f env/Dockerfile_MATK .
+    docker build -t matk:v1.1 -f env/Dockerfile_MATK .

 On MAC, if you are encountering issues, try the following command line:

-    docker build --platform linux/amd64 -t matk:v1.0 -f env/Dockerfile_MATK .
+    docker build --platform linux/amd64 -t matk:v1.1 -f env/Dockerfile_MATK .

 You can also pull our prebuilt image using:

-    docker pull agabriel/matk:v1.0
+    docker pull agabriel/matk:v1.1

 To run MATK on a test dataset (downloaded in section 2) within this docker container with docker or singularity please refer to section 3.5.

-Note that the container corresponding to the dockerfile `env/Dockerfile_MATK` is based on Seurat V4, if you want to use Seurat V5, uncomment the commented code lines in the Docker file or use the following prebuilt image: `agabriel/matk:v1.1`
+Note that the container corresponding to the dockerfile `env/Dockerfile_MATK` is based on Seurat V5, if you want to use Seurat V4, use `env/Dockerfile_MATK_SeuratV4` or use the following prebuilt image: `agabriel/matk:v1.0`

 ## 2. Download test data